|

 as the Band of Hope regrettably diminished everywhere in influence

+and appeal.
 The Christian Endeavour movement was not long in

 existence before it was adopted by Dromore.
 It came to Ireland from